databricks/terraform-databricks-examples/examples/adb-lakehouse/README.md

 * A new resource group
 * Networking resources including:
   * Azure vnet
-  * The requiredt subnets for the Azure Databricks workspace.
+  * The required subnets for the Azure Databricks workspace.
   * Azure route table (if needed)
-  * NSG
+  * Network Security Group (NSG)
 * The Lakehouse platform resources, including:
   * Azure Databricks workspace
-  * Azure key vault
+  * Azure Data Factory
   * Azure data factory
-  * Azure storage account
+  * Azure Storage account

 ## How to use